 Fashion History

-As a fashion educator, my classes, creative projects and consulting has worked to emphasize one key thing: we must know our history to understand the present and determine the future.
-My work in teaching (and sharing) fashion history helps us become more knowledgable about what we wear, and uncovers the often under-appreciated stories behind why we wear what we wear.
+As a fashion educator, Kimberly’s classes, creative projects and consulting works to emphasize one key thing: we must know our history to understand the present and determine the future.
+Her work in teaching (and sharing) fashion history helps us become more knowledgable about what we wear, and uncovers the often under-appreciated stories behind why we wear what we wear.

 Podcast: The Invisible Seam